Devolution (Brooks novel): Plot

-Upon the eruption of Mt.
-Rainier, Tony decides that the residents should shelter in place and wait for rescuers to arrive, relying on the solar and biofuel capabilities of their homes to see them through the crisis.
+Upon the eruption of Mount Rainier, Tony decides that the residents should shelter in place and wait for rescuers to arrive, relying on the capabilities of their homes to see them through the crisis.
 Mostar argues for the community to begin rationing supplies and other steps to increase their chances of survival, but the other residents dismiss her concerns.
 Mostar pressures Kate and Dan into helping her prepare, displaying an unusually high degree of survival skills.
-Kate and Dan’s relationship slowly improves as Mostar encourages him to learn new skills.
+Kate and Dan's relationship slowly improves as Mostar encourages them to learn new skills.

 Still unable to contact anyone outside the town, the residents grow increasingly worried as the crisis worsens.
-The cities and towns closest to Mt.
-Rainier, reaching all the way to Tacoma, are hit hard by the eruption, and civil unrest begins to overwhelm Seattle.
-As the National Guard and local officials try to regain control of the crisis, tensions in Greenloop grow worse as the town’s food supplies dwindle.
+The population centers closest to Mount Rainier are hit hard by the eruption, and civil unrest begins to overwhelm Seattle.
+As the Washington National Guard and local officials try to regain control of the crisis, tensions in Greenloop grow worse as the town's food supplies dwindle.
+As the other residents begin to panic and turn on each other, Kate begins to find signs of an unknown animal in the area.

-As the other residents begin to panic and turn on each other, Kate begins to find signs of an unusual animal in the area.
-While out for a hike, she sees something large moving in the trees, which chases her back to the town.
-Over the next few days, more signs of the creatures appear, culminating in Kate seeing what she describes as “Bigfoot.”
+While out for a hike, Kate is chased into town by an unknown creature.
+Over the next few days, more signs of the mysterious creatures appear, culminating in Kate seeing an ape-like creature she described as the cryptid Bigfoot.
 Initially, the other residents refuse to believe her, claiming the creature is a bear.
-However, one night all the residents are awoken by several massive, ape-like creatures tearing open the town’s compost bins and agree that they are dealing with the legendary Sasquatch.
-Believing the creatures to merely be curious animals, Vincent attempts to communicate with them, but this only prompts the Sasquatches to attack the town by throwing rocks.
+However, one night all the residents are awoken by several massive, ape-like creatures tearing open the town's compost bins and agree that they are dealing with a group of Bigfoots.
+Believing the creatures to merely be curious animals, Vincent attempts to communicate with them, but this only prompts them to attack the town by throwing rocks.